datsoftlyngby/soft2019spring-ai/projects/project3/README.md

   - did you do ensemble learning like _bagging_, _boosting_?

 2. You should experiment with your training on:
-   1. the data set, with labels as-is (balanced data)
+   - the data set, with labels as-is (balanced data)
-   2. an _un_-balanced data set, e.g. remove 60% of the male cases..
+   - an _un_-balanced data set, e.g. remove 60% of the male cases..
-   3. an _re_-balanced data set, where you have oversampled your _un_-balanced data with the SMOTE technique.
+   - an _re_-balanced data set, where you have oversampled your _un_-balanced data with the SMOTE technique.

 3. You should vary parameters for the Neural Network, investigating how changing the NN affects its performance.
 So, vary fx:

-  1. Network topology
+  - Network topology
-    - number of layers
-    - number of neurons
+    - number of layers, number of neurons
-  2. Activation functions
-  3. Bias
-  4. Initialization
-  5. Dropout
+  - Activation functions, Biases, Network Initialization, Dropout rates

 1. You should produce adequate metrics, and accompanying plots: